aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 ## Notes

 - The component handles audio fragmentation and deduplication for messages.
-- Video uploads are limited to 50MB.
+- Video uploads are limited to 50MB (with error message showing 25MB due to base64 encoding overhead).
 - Audio is processed at 24kHz sample rate.
 - The component is forward-ref enabled for external control.
-- Job data polling occurs every 2 seconds when the assessment is started.
+- Job data polling occurs every 5 seconds when the assessment is started (increased from 2 seconds for better performance).
 - Session start time is tracked to filter jobs created during the current session.
-- The "View Jobs" button appears when new jobs are detected, allowing users to navigate to the job board.
+- Pause/Resume functionality allows users to temporarily halt conversation for job review.
+- Job preview modal provides immediate feedback on extracted job data without leaving the chat.
+- Logout functionality integrates with Supabase authentication.
+- Conversation state is preserved during pause, including recording status and audio queues.